aicd-me/garbrain/garbicz_faq_chunked(en).md

 ## Are wellness services included in festival ticket?
 **Topic:** Are wellness services included in festival ticket?
-**Content:** 1:1 wellness treatments such as Massages, Reiki, Womb Healing, individual Breathwork Coaching and the Sound Tube Experience at Lichtung require separate payment and are not included in the festival ticket.
+**Content:** 1:1 wellness treatments such as Massages, Reiki, Womb Healing, individual Breathwork Coaching and the Sound Tube Experience at Lichtung Area require separate payment and are not included in the festival ticket.
 However, access to the Banja (steam sauna), workshops, and immersive performances are included in your festival pass.
 All payments on-site are cashless via the festival wristband system.
 Please top up your wristband in advance for smooth access to services.

 ## What payment methods are accepted for massages?
 **Topic:** What payment methods are accepted for massages?
-**Content:** All payments are cashless via the Garbicz Festival wristband system.
+**Content:** All payments are cashless via the Garbicz Festival (Garbicz) Festival (Garbicz Festival (Garbicz)) wristband system.
 You can top up your wristband online or at designated top-up points throughout the festival.

 ---

-### Wellness & Lichtung
+### Wellness & Lichtung Area

-## What types of wellness treatments are available at Lichtung?
+## What types of wellness treatments are available at Lichtung Area?
-**Topic:** What types of wellness treatments are available at Lichtung?
+**Topic:** What types of wellness treatments are available at Lichtung Area?
-**Content:** Lichtung offers a range of wellness experiences including Therapeutic Massage, Deep Tissue & Fascia Release, Lomi Lomi, Somatic Bodywork, Reiki, Womb Healing, 1:1 Breathwork Coaching and the immersive Sound Tube Experience.
+**Content:** Lichtung Area offers a range of wellness experiences including Therapeutic Massage, Deep Tissue & Fascia Release, Lomi Lomi, Somatic Bodywork, Reiki, Womb Healing, 1:1 Breathwork Coaching and the immersive Sound Tube Experience.
 All sessions are designed to support deep rest, somatic integration, and emotional regulation.

-## How can I book a massage or treatment at Lichtung?
+## How can I book a massage or treatment at Lichtung Area?
-**Topic:** How can I book a massage or treatment at Lichtung?
+**Topic:** How can I book a massage or treatment at Lichtung Area?
 **Content:** You can pre-book your session online before the festival.
-You will then have the opportunity to secure your preferred time and therapist when you arrive at Lichtung.
-Walk-in bookings will be available during the festival at the Reception area of Lichtung, but we recommend booking your time slot within the first days of the festival as they can sell out quickly.
+You will then have the opportunity to secure your preferred time and therapist when you arrive at Lichtung Area.
+Walk-in bookings will be available during the festival at the Reception area of Lichtung Area, but we recommend booking your time slot within the first days of the festival as they can sell out quickly.

 ## Is it necessary to book treatments in advance?
 **Topic:** Is it necessary to book treatments in advance?
-**Content:** It is advisable to book in advance if possible, as wellness services at Lichtung are popular and may have limited availability.
+**Content:** It is advisable to book in advance if possible, as wellness services at Lichtung Area are popular and may have limited availability.

-## Where is Lichtung located?
+## Where is Lichtung Area located?
-**Topic:** Where is Lichtung located?
+**Topic:** Where is Lichtung Area located?
-**Content:** Lichtung is the dedicated health and wellness zone at Garbicz Festival, located near the Tentation area by the lake.
-It's a tranquil space offering massages, treatments, workshops, performances, and live music at the Teabar.
+**Content:** Lichtung Area is the dedicated health and wellness zone at Garbicz Festival (Garbicz) Festival (Garbicz Festival (Garbicz)), located near the Tentation area by the lake.
+It's a tranquil space offering massages, treatments, workshops, performances, and live music at the Ali's Teebar.
 Follow the signs — and the eye — to find us!

 ## Can I participate in other wellness activities besides massages?
 **Topic:** Can I participate in other wellness activities besides massages?
 **Content:** Absolutely!
-Lichtung offers a variety of wellness activities including yoga, movement classes, sauna sessions, and a diverse range of breathwork techniques.
+Lichtung Area offers a variety of wellness activities including yoga, movement classes, sauna sessions, and a diverse range of breathwork techniques.
 These offerings are designed to help you regulate your nervous system and reconnect with your body in the middle of the festival experience.

-## Who can I contact about Lichtung booking?
+## Who can I contact about Lichtung Area booking?
-**Topic:** Who can I contact about Lichtung booking?
+**Topic:** Who can I contact about Lichtung Area booking?
-**Content:** For specific questions about massage or treatment availability at Lichtung, feel free to contact our coordination team at lichtung@garbiczfestival.com.
-You can also reach out via the official Garbicz Festival website's support form.
+**Content:** For specific questions about massage or treatment availability at Lichtung Area, feel free to contact our coordination team at lichtung@garbiczfestival.com.
+You can also reach out via the official Garbicz Festival (Garbicz) Festival (Garbicz Festival (Garbicz)) website's support form.

-## What types of dinner and brunches are available at Lichtung?
+## What types of dinner and brunches are available at Lichtung Area?
-**Topic:** What types of dinner and brunches are available at Lichtung?
+**Topic:** What types of dinner and brunches are available at Lichtung Area?
-**Content:** Lichtung offers a range of pop up food experiences on a playground in the forest.
+**Content:** Lichtung Area offers a range of pop up food experiences on a playground in the forest.

 ---